 While on one of my weekend hunts in National Bookstore, I zeroed in on a particular book in the Filipiniana section.
-What attracted me to the Premio Zobel by Lourdes Castrillo Brillantes' book was its cover artwork.
+What attracted me to the Premio Zobel book by Lourdes Castrillo Brillantes was its cover artwork.
 The words in Premio Zobel were rendered in Letras y Figuras which was a 19th Century popular form of art that has figures of people made to look like letters of the alphabet.

 Browsing through the pages of this non-fiction book, I learned that it lists the winners of the prestigious Premio Zobel, an award given to Filipino writers who propagate the use of Spanish in Literature.
 It was founded by Don Enrique Zobel in 1920.
-His legacy has been continued by his family until now.
+His legacy has been continued by his family up to now.

 There were four names that caught my attention: Ines Suico Villa, Antonio Abad, Vicente Padriaga, and Jose Maria Del Mar.
 Those names are familiar to me because I see them every day.
 Walking around Cebu IT Park, you will see these names on the street signs.